bbc/digital-paper-edit-infrastructure/docs/adr/2019-04-23-transcript-architecture.md

   * Runtime limitations + Time outs
   * Time outs removed with step-functions? - unverified
 * Could be slower
+* May not be beneficial for FFMPEG
+  * Unknowns around FFMPEG binary requirements

 **Cold Lambda**
 Articles read: